 This was my first time making 橡皮泥 (xiàngpí ní / playdough)!

 Let’s just say I’m not a natural in the kitchen, and it took me 3 tries to figure out how to make a soft, colorful playdough!

 There was so much more learning than what I could capture in the photos!

-Both of my children had tons of practice with practical life skills (pouring, kneading, mixing, cutting, etc).
+My children had tons of practice with practical life skills (pouring, kneading, mixing, cutting, etc).

 1. Mooncake molds:

 Hand-pressure mooncake mold:

 - The hand-pressure mold is very easy for a child to use independently!
 The shape comes out clean and crisp with no residue.